It belongs to one of the 23 pairs of chromosomes belonging to the human karyotype.

 Y is slightly negatively correlated (R 2 = 0.08) with the proportion of coding sequence in the window.

-The analysis shows that the density of conserved sequences that do not code for proteins is largely independent of the density of genes that code for proteins.
+The analysis shows that the density of conserved sequences that do not code for proteins depends on the thickness of genes that code for proteins.

-It is interesting to note that examination of aligned noncoding sequences between humans and chickens showed a negative correlation with the coding content.
+It is interesting to note that the examination of aligned noncoding sequences between humans and chickens negatively correlated with the coding content.

 And a study of highly conserved noncoding sequences in intergenic regions of human chromosome 21 did not identify a tight coupling with the beginnings and ends of genes 24, 25.

-First, the elements could encode transcripts that are not translated into proteins, such as small RNA genes or large regulatory RNAs.
+First, the elements could encode transcripts not translated into proteins, such as small RNA genes or large regulatory RNAs.

-Second, they could play a structural role, with a constant density of these elements necessary to maintain the chromosomal structure independent of the density of the gene.
+Second, they could play a structural role, with a constant density of these elements necessary to maintain the chromosomal structure independent of the thickness of the gene.

-Such structural elements could be evolutionarily essential for the maintenance of a region, but could be dispensable if the entire region were eliminated.
+Such structural elements could be evolutionarily essential for the maintenance of a region but could be dispensable if the entire area were eliminated.

 This could explain the recent observation in mice that a 1 Mb deletion in a desert gene containing highly conserved elements has no discernible phenotypic effect.

-Third, the elements may be largely related to the regulation of protein-encoding genes, but their distribution may be inversely related to gene density.
+Third, the elements may be primarily related to the regulation of protein-encoding genes, but their distribution may be inversely associated with gene density.

-It is possible that genes in gene-poor regions tend to have more elaborate regulatory controls, and this may partly explain the relative scarcity of genes in such regions.
+Genes in gene-poor regions may have more elaborate regulatory controls, partly explaining the relative scarcity of genes in such areas.